Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors

-The effect is more profound for higher-order tensors: it is often impossible even to store all $n_1 \times \dots \times n_d$ entries of a tensor.
-There are several widely used tensor decompositions; we focus on the \textit{tensor-train (TT)} format, also known as \textit{matrix product states} \cite{oseledets2009breaking, oseledets2011tensor, schollwock2011density}:
+The effect is more profound for higher-order tensors: it is often impossible even to store all $n_1 \times \dots \times n_d$ entries of a tensor $\Tensor{X}$.
+There are several widely used tensor decompositions; we focus on the \emph{tensor-train} (TT) format \cite{oseledets2009breaking, oseledets2011tensor}: